-The music features the sound of an antique slide guitar called the kona (and other slide guitars).
+The music features the sound of an antique slide guitar called the kona (and other non-pedal steel guitars).
 Manufactured out of Hawaiian koa wood in California in the 1920s, the kona has a rare tonal purity.
 It’s played slide style, flat, with a small steel bar.
-Mixed with vocals, organ, bass and drums - and often unusual elements: conch shell, quarter-tone trumpet, pump organ, chordette, odd percussion pieces, sonar zombie, steel drums - the sound of the band has been defined and refined over the years.
+Mixed with vocals, organ, bass and drums - and often unusual elements such as conch shell, quarter-tone trumpet, pump organ, chordette, odd percussion pieces, sonar zombie, steel drums - the sound of the band has been refined and defined over the years.

 The Henrys have been performing (on and off) for over 20 years, with concerts around the world.
-They’ve played at the Sweetwaters festival in New Zealand, the North Sea Festival in Holland, SXSW in Austin, Luminato and Harbourfront Centre in Toronto, the Vancouver and Calgary Folk Festivals, and many other locations.
+They played at the Sweetwaters festival in New Zealand, the North Sea Festival in Holland, SXSW in Austin, Luminato and Harbourfront Centre in Toronto, the Vancouver and Calgary Folk Festivals, and many other locations.
 They headlined at NYC's famous Bottom Line in 1998.
-It is the eclectic nature of the music that makes them equally at home in folk, jazz and indie/alternative venues.
+The eclectic nature of the music makes them equally at home in folk, jazz and indie/alternative venues.

 The 1994 independent Canadian release of the first disc, Puerto Angel, led to international exposure.
 Soon after its release England's Demon Records (Elvis Costello, Nick Lowe) released Puerto Angel in Europe.
 The influential Q Magazine gave it a 4-star review.
 Mojo called it "a delight on numerous levels."
 The CD was subsequently released in the USA where Ink Magazine described it as, "classic Americana.
 Wonderfully arranged, sharply talented and springing from the sheer joy of playing.
 Something extraordinary."